 - Ventricular Fibrillation (VFib)

-Ventricular fibrillation (VFib)can be a deadly type of arrhythmia.
-With this type of arrhythmia, the lower chambers of the heart quiver and can't pump any blood, causing cardiac arrest.
+Ventricular fibrillation (VFib) can be a deadly.
+With this type, the lower chambers of the heart quiver and can't pump any blood, causing cardiac arrest.
 A person with ventricular fibrillation will collapse within seconds and soon won't be breathing or have a pulse.
 That means you need medical help immediately in the form of CPR and defibrillation, which can stop VFib.
 A defibrillator gives an electrical shock to the heart, which may restart heartbeats.